Skip to main content

 2 mentions Positive Neutral Negative

-The game offers solid replayability, with a playthrough lasting 2-3 hours and opportunities to collect secrets, achievements, and engage in speedrunning.
-Additionally, the inclusion of optional collectibles encourages further exploration and replay value.
+Players note that the game offers solid replayability, with a playthrough lasting 2-3 hours and opportunities to collect secrets, achievements, and engage in speedrunning.
+The inclusion of optional collectibles and exploration further enhances the incentive to replay.

-• “The first playthrough should last roughly 2-3 hours, but I see great potential for replayability to collect all secrets and achievements, and to try some speedrunning.”
+• “The first playthrough should last roughly 2-3 hours, but I see great potential for replayability to collect all secrets, achievements, and try some speedrunning.”

 • “There's a fair amount of exploration, including several optional collectibles, which adds to the replayability.”